Bring More of the Outdoors Inside With Affordable Sliding Windows

 As with tempered windows, sliding doors and storm doors can’t be altered once cut, so it’s important to get an exact custom size.
 Once the glass panes are tempered, it’s not possible to drill them or trim them down to resize, so you should always go with a professional installation.

 If you’re considering replacement windows, sliding doors, or a storm door for your home, tempered glass is often a good option to explore.
 We offer tempered glass in most sizes and types of windows.
-Weather Tight will always follow all building code requirements, and our experts will be happy to discuss the need for tempered glass in large windows, windows near the ground, and windows in your shower/bath or near your tub.
+Weather Tight will always follow all building code requirements, and our experts will be happy to discuss the need for tempered glass in large windows, windows near the ground.

 When you work with Weather Tight, we always try to help you find the best product to suit your household’s needs.
 If it’s time for replacement windows, we can help you choose an option that will last and protect your home for years to come.